-The basis for and purpose of these rules is to set forth rules and prescribe the requirements for construction, operation and maintenance of pipeline facilities, and for reporting by operators.
-These rules outline how the Commission will conduct its pipeline safety program activities and complete the Commission's Program Certification Obligations.
+The purpose of these rules is to describe the requirements for the safe operation of jurisdictional gas pipeline facilities, including construction, operations, maintenance, and operator reporting.
+These rules outline how the Commission will conduct pipeline safety program activities and complete the Commission's Program Certification Obligations.